ohlogic/MjolnirThorsHammer/README.md

 and does so in a lean and lightweight manner.

-Though small it's to index the massive web and
+Though small its to index the massive web and

 provide quality search results.
 With those

 objectives let’s have some fun.
-This project

- is a derivative of Sphider 1.3.6
+This project is a derivative of Sphider 1.3.6

 To-do:

 	JavaScript suggestions

 	Negation search criteria